Why Tumaini International

 We encourage Vision Trips to expose sponsors and potential donors to the needs and value of our work.
 Instead of just telling stories about AIDS orphans, we encourage sponsors and donors to make a vision trip to see the work first hand.
-This helps the sponsors connect better with their sponsored children, see the context in which the child lives, and build solid lasting relationships with one another.
+We promote vision trips to help better the sponsors connect better with their sponsored children, know the context in which the child lives, and build stable, lasting relationships with one another.

 Wholeness & Empowerment

-Our purpose is Wholistic Development, focusing on both the physical and spiritual needs of the children.
+Our purpose is Holistic Development as we focus on both the physical and spiritual needs of the children.
 As a faith-based agency, we strive in balancing the child's spiritual needs along with their material needs seeing that both are crucial for wholeness and wellness.
-This individual wholistic care then extends to the family, friends, and larger community.
+This individual holistic care then extends to the family, friends, and broader community.
 Through sponsorship, we Empower Orphaned Children to become all they can be.
-Such children who previously had little or no hope, develop into empowered community members, ready to make a difference in their own lives, their families, their local community and the world.
+Such children who previously had little or no hope, develop into empowered community members, ready to make a difference in their own lives, their families, their local community, and the world.

 Low Overhead means Greater Impact

 We pride ourselves in maintaining a very low overhead.
-With this low overhead, your money goes further providing more resources, and most of all, hope.
+With this low overhead, your money goes further and provides more resources, care, and most of all, hope.
 See our 2016 year end report below for details.

 Through the years, we have seen 1,872 AIDS orphans and other vulnerable children become sponsored in 7 of the 47 counties in Kenya.
 Currently, there are 1,137 children in the program while 735 are successfully pursuing various careers.